LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

 directory hash).

 Protocol names must be atoms.
-Objects, categories and protocols share the same name space: we cannot have a protocol with the same name as an object or a category.
+Objects, categories and protocols share the same namespace: we cannot have a protocol with the same name as an object or a category.

 Protocol directives are textually encapsulated by using two Logtalk